 The genuine answer is now, as always, somewhat more complicated.
 If one cares to review the state laws from coast to coast you might be surprised to find that in quite a few places the law makes allowances for the use of lethal force in order to prevent a forcible felony from occurring.

 What constitutes a forcible felony, and a better question, what might constitute a forcible felony that does not inherently entail a significant risk of death or great bodily injury?
 Just a few examples might be:

 - Aggravated Sexual Assault/Battery

-None of these crimes explicitly guarantee that the victim might die, even in the case of rape.
+None of these crimes explicitly guarantee that the victim might die, even in the case of sexual assault.
 Plenty of rapists who successfully commit the crime don’t kill their victims.

 Before we go too far into the weeds, consider arson, burglary and breaking and entering, all more germane to the topic at hand: All crimes that are specifically perpetrated against property.
 All crimes that in the right circumstances might justify a lethal response.

 I have little doubt that the majority of the readers (and, included among them, this author) would say that lethal force is not warranted or justified in the case of simple shoplifting or other petty theft, or in the case of thievery where the owner was not directly threatened, like your car being stolen when you are not occupying it.